ros-industrial/error_resolution_diagnoser_ros2/README.md

     rosrect_agent_ros2:latest  \
     ros2 launch rosrect-listener-agent-ros2 listener-agent-launch.py

-**This is just a syntax.
+**NOTE: This is just a syntax.
 We will be using this listener agent to connect to a simulation to listen to errors in the next section!**

 ## Example Application